Wille-J/SR-Podplayer/README.md

 Deployed site: https://poddler.netlify.app/

-The project using the Swedish Radio open API: https://sverigesradio.se/artikel/7591703
+The project is using the Swedish Radio open API: https://sverigesradio.se/artikel/7591703

 ```sh